atrovato/android_wissl/README.md

 License
 -------
-AWissl is Copyright (c) 2012, Alexandre Trovato.
+Wissl for Android is Copyright (c) 2012, Alexandre Trovato.

 It is licensed under the GNU General Public License (v3), a copy of which can be found in the LICENSE file or at